Taos Backcountry Rio Grande Hiking Adventure

 But if you want more challenge, the Big Arsenic trail goes down to the deepest part of the gorge.
 This steeper switchbacking 1.2-mile downward trail will take you to natural arsenic springs into the belly of the rift.
 Or, if you want less challenge, you can do the Rinconada Loop trail, which follows along the north escarpment and is a more level experience along the top of the canyon up to 6 miles.
 Here, you’ll see a variety of petroglyphs, interesting basalt formations and dry desert vegetation.

-And of course, we’ll provide a nourishing gourmet pack lunch from Manzanita Market to keep you energized and healthy.
+And of course, we’ll provide a nourishing gourmet lunch prepared by our Inspired Chef & Guide, Josh Willette, to keep you energized and healthy.

 All of these options explore the heart of this geological rift zone and provide you an opportunity to delve deeper into this 2.8 to 4.8 million-year-old lava walled and mesa topped wilderness area.
 You’ll learn to identify juniper, piñon, apache plume, sagebrush and cane cholla as you learn about thegeological forces that etched this land.